sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Where can I find a list of contacts who have marked one of my campaigns as spam?
 {% endanchor %}

-You can find a list of contacts who have marked one of your campaigns as spam by clicking Stats from the left hand sidebar then filtering the results by "Spam Reports".
+You can find a list of contacts who have marked one of your campaigns as spam by clicking [Stats](https://app.sendgrid.com/statistics) from the left hand navigation menu then filtering the results by "Spam Reports".
+You can apply a category to a campaign or series of campaigns to further filter these stats.

+{% warning %}
+You will not be able to see which specific campaign was marked as spam unless you assign a unique category for every campaign.
+{% endwarning %}

 {% anchor h3 %}
 How many campaigns can I create?